openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 In the example above, the `set_input_tensor` is used to specify input tensors.
 The real dimension of the tensor is always static, because it is a particular tensor and it does not have any dimension variations in contrast to model inputs.

-Similar to static shapes, the `get_input_tensor` can be used instead of the `set_input_tensor`.
+Similar to static shapes, `get_input_tensor` can be used instead of `set_input_tensor`.
-In contrast to static input shapes, when using the `get_input_tensor` for dynamic inputs, the `set_shape` method for the returned tensor should be called to define the shape and allocate memory.
+In contrast to static input shapes, when using `get_input_tensor` for dynamic inputs, the `set_shape` method for the returned tensor should be called to define the shape and allocate memory.
-Without doing so, the tensor returned by the `get_input_tensor` is an empty tensor.
+Without doing so, the tensor returned by `get_input_tensor` is an empty tensor.
 The shape of the tensor is not initialized and memory is not allocated, because infer request does not have information about the real shape that will be provided.
 Setting shape for an input tensor is required when the corresponding input has at least one dynamic dimension, regardless of the bounds.
 Contrary to previous example, the following one shows the same sequence of two infer requests, using `get_input_tensor` instead of `set_input_tensor`: